 For ease of navigation, this report is divided into two sections.
-The Summary Report (pp. 1-24) includes key performance themes and is intended for most audiences.
-The supplemental Report Appendix (pp.25-32) contains more detailed GRI Indicator data not captured in the Summary Report.
-An electronic spreadsheet version of key quantitative data from this report is included on the company's website for organizations seeking to utilize this information for benchmarking purposes.
+The Summary Report (pp. 1-22) summarizes key performance themes and is intended for most audiences.
+The supplemental Report Appendix (pp.23-30) contains more detailed GRI Indicator data not captured in the Summary Report.